 The key management personnel of the Academy Trust comprise the Trustees and the senior leadership team as listed on page 4.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the Academy Trust was £713,320 (2016: £783,305).
+The total amount of employee benefits (including employer pension and national insurance contributions) received by key management personnel for their services to the Academy Trust was £724,519 (2017:£786,031).

-Notes to the Financial Statements for the year ended 31 August 2017 (continued)
+Notes to the Financial Statements for the year ended 31 August 2018 (continued)